- Electronic Funds Transfer (EFT) Mechanisms

 The legal basis for using a facsimile signature - facsimile of an official's actual signature - is specifically authorized under the Uniform Facsimile Signatures of Public Officials Act only for executing public securities and instruments of payment.

-In addition to the requirement in subsection 5015.10, a disbursing officer may use a facsimile signature, if necessary.
+In addition to the requirement in subsections Manual Signature Specimens for newly designated disbursing officers and 5028.10b, a disbursing officer may use a facsimile signature, if necessary.
 If a disbursing officer would like to use a facsimile signature, he or she must submit an official letter to Fiscal Service informing Fiscal Service of the use of facsimile plates or electronic facsimile signatures in place of manual signatures.
 The official letter should:

 Identify the NTDO disbursing officer whose signature is to be converted to facsimile signature,